ntd284/Stock_Market_Data_Pipeline_GCP/README.md

 Before setting up and running this `ETL pipeline`, please ensure you have the following prerequisites in place:

-1. **Apache Airflow Installation:** Make sure you have `Apache Airflow` correctly installed on your virtual machine.
+1. **Apache Airflow Installation (version 2.8.1):** Make sure you have `Apache Airflow` correctly installed on your virtual machine.
 Refer to the [Airflow apache setup](https://github.com/apache/airflow).

 2. **Email:** Configure your email settings to receive error notifications in case of any pipeline failures.
 Refer to the [Sending Emails using Airflow EmailOperator](https://hevodata.com/learn/airflow-emailoperator/).